-If you’d like to study music in London at ICMP this year, then we encourage you to start thinking about submitting your UCAS application as soon as possible.
+If you’d like to study music in London at ICMP in 2024, then we encourage you to start thinking about submitting your UCAS application as soon as possible.

 What is UCAS?

 UCAS is the “Universities and Colleges Admissions Service” this is a centralised application service that serves most UK University level courses at Undergraduate level.
 You can find them at www.ucas.com